-- 6.13 Many decisions on minor planning applications are taken by professional Planning Officers.
+- 6.12 Many decisions on minor planning applications are taken by professional Planning Officers.
+For significant applications and proposals that have received several objections the application will be decided by Planning Control Committee.
 For more complex applications, or if there are four or more representations received that differ from the Planning Officers recommendation, the application will be considered by the Planning Control Committee.
-At this committee meeting, City Councillors will make a final decision on the planning application. - 6.14 A full report is made to the committee before it makes a decision.
+At this committee meeting, City Councillors will make a final decision on the planning application. - 6.13 A full report is made to the committee before it makes a decision.
 The report will be included on the Committee agenda, which will be published five clear working days before the meeting.
 The meetings are held in public and are normally held every two weeks starting at 6pm on a Thursday evening in the Council Chamber.
-The agenda and minutes of the Committee Meetings can be viewed under Planning Services on the City Council website.
+The agenda and minutes of the Committee Meetings can be viewed under Planning Services on the Derby City website.